PostHog/posthog.com/contents/blog/posthog-vs-fullstory.md

 > ### Should you autocapture events?
 >
 > Autocapture is much faster to setup than manual instrumentation, but some argue that it creates too much noise to be useful.
-We disagree, and it’s why PostHog gives you your first million events for free, every month — so you can capture events without having to worry about tracking limits.
-[It’s something we feel quite strongly about](/blog/is-autocapture-still-bad).
+We disagree, and it’s why PostHog gives you your first million events for free, every month – so you can capture events without worrying about event limits.
+[It’s something we feel strongly about](/blog/is-autocapture-still-bad).

 ## Security and compliance